nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 * Use fields to provide appropriate information to FriendlyLink, such as indicating a volunteer's name, phone number, email and other information.
 * Fields can be entered in any order.
     * If a command specifies `n/NAME p/PHONE_NUMBER`, `p/PHONE_NUMBER n/NAME` is also acceptable.
-* If a field is expected only once in the command but you specified it multiple times, only the last occurrence of the field will be taken.<br>
+* If a field is expected only once in the command, but you specify it multiple times, only the last occurrence of the field will be taken.<br>
     * If you specify `p/12341234 p/56785678`, only `p/56785678` will be taken.
 * Extraneous fields for commands that do not take in fields (such as `help`, `list`, `exit` and `clear`) will be ignored.<br>
     * If you specify `help 123`, it will be interpreted as `help`.